y05h-5/CalcBC_Project/README.md

 I wrote codes for 1) x-values, 2) first formula and 3) second formula.

-For compiling and running codes in C try...
+For compiling and running codes in C try commands below on your terminal (or CUI app)...

 ```
 gcc -o [filename].exe [filename].c